Maine Medical Partners – Surgical Care Casco Bay

 • Chest discomfort or painful swallowing – The Bravo transmitter will detach by itself and pass through your intestine undetected within 5-7 days.
 Some people will have a dull ache under the breastbone until that happens.

 • Stomach isn’t making acid – This occurs when someone doesn’t stop taking their antireflux medication (Prilosec, Prevacid, Aciphex, Protonix, Pepcid, Zantac, Axid, Tagamet) or doesn’t stop taking it long enough before the test.
 Put bluntly, we want you to have a bad day, with a lot of your usual symptoms.
 Stop your medication a week or more in advance so that you will have symptoms.
 Antacids (Mylanta, Maalox, TUMS, Rolaids, Gaviscon) are okay to take up until the night before the test because they are very short-acting.
 If going a week without medication is truly miserable even with antacids then you may stop your medication at whatever point ahead of the test will result in you having symptoms on the day of the test.
 Medication use is the most common reason for me to cancel a test at the last moment.
-If you are feeling fine the morning of your exam, call the office so we can consider rescheduling it for another day.

 • Inaccurate symptom recording – Our ability to tell whether your symptoms are due to reflux is only as accurate as your recording of those symptoms either with the buttons on the recording box or in a written diary (or, ideally, both).
 If you don’t record the occurrences and timing of your symptoms very well, we’re more likely to make an incorrect interpretation that your symptoms aren’t due to reflux.
 That might keep us from recommending surgery or at least delay you in getting what could be useful and curative surgery.